msviso/HandiMoteSDK/HandiMote Viewer/readme.md

 The application records the motion path of the device and displays these paths in 3D space.
 The motion path is updated in real-time based on the device's motion, showing the movement history of the last 3 seconds.

+### Image Saving for OpenCV Training

+The application allows users to capture the current grayscale image and save it as both a binary file and a PNG file.
+This feature is useful for collecting data for OpenCV training.
+When the capture button is pressed, the image is saved in the `captured_images` folder with a timestamp.

 ## Contribution

 Contributions to this project are welcome!
 If you have any suggestions or find any issues, please submit an issue or a pull request.